Hurry and enter to win a $50 Mikarose Gift Card. Only one day left to enter!

-*You can reheat any leftover bread sticks at 350 degrees F for 5 minutes or so until they are warm.
-My boys gobbled these up, reheated for lunch one day.
+*You can reheat any leftover bread sticks at 375 degrees F for 5 minutes or so until they are warm.
+My boys gobble these up reheated for lunch.

 I have been reviewing two products from Mia Mariu, Anti-Aging Brightening Serum and Refreshing Foaming Gel Cleanser.